"Specimen" Refusal and How to Overcome This Refusal

 How Can I Overcome This Refusal?

-Examples of specimens normally acceptable for services are signs, photographs, brochures, website printouts or advertisements that show the mark used in the actual sale or advertising of the services.
-For more information on substitute specimens, see 37 C.F.R. §§2.59(a), 2.71(c); TMEP §§904.03 et seq., 904.05, 1301.04 et seq.
+For more information on substitute specimens, see 37 C.F.R. §§2.59(a), 2.71(c) and TMEP §§904.03 et seq., 904.05, 1301.04 et seq.

-TEAS ROA form instructions: Answer “Yes” to form wizard question #2.
+TEAS ROA online form instructions: Answer “Yes” to form wizard question #2.
 In the “Classification and Listing of Goods/Services” section, scroll down to “Specimen File” and use the “Click here to Attach Specimen(s)” button to upload the JPG/PDF image file of the specimen.
 The size cannot exceed 5 megabytes per attachment.
 Enter the description of the specimen and check the box related to this statement: "The substitute (or new, if appropriate) specimen(s) was/were in use in commerce at least as early as the filing date of the application" [for an application based on Section 1(a), Use in Commerce] OR "The substitute (or new, if appropriate) specimen(s) was/were in use in commerce prior either to the filing of the Amendment to Allege Use or expiration of the filing deadline for filing a Statement of Use" [for an application based on Section 1(b) Intent-to-Use].
 For technical assistance, contact TEAS@uspto.gov.

-NOTE: If you amend to an intent-to-use basis or withdraw the AAU, registration may not be granted until you amend the application back to use in commerce under Section 1(a) by filing an acceptable allegation of use (another AAU or SOU) with (1) a specimen showing proper use in commerce and (2) the required fee.
+Note: If you amend to an intent-to-use basis or withdraw the AAU, registration may not be granted until you amend the application back to use in commerce under Section 1(a) by filing an acceptable allegation of use (another AAU or an SOU) with (1) a specimen showing proper use in commerce and (2) the required fee.
 If you submit the same specimen, the trademark examining attorney will issue the same refusal again.

-For more information on amending the basis, see 15 U.S.C. §1051(c), (d); 37 C.F.R. §§2.76, 2.88; TMEP §§806.03(c), 1103.
+For more information on amending the basis, see 15 U.S.C. §1051(c), (d); 37 C.F.R. §§2.76, 2.88; and TMEP §§806.03(c), 1103.